-If you’re a bit of a Harry Potter fan (just like me and Kristina) then you really don’t want to miss seeing the Harry Potter Train, a.k.a “Hogwarts Express”, thundering along on your next trip to Scotland.
+If you’re a bit of a Harry Potter fan like us, then you really don’t want to miss seeing the Harry Potter Train, a.k.a "Hogwarts Express", thundering along on your next trip to Scotland.

 J.K.
 Rowling’s stories came to life in spectacular fashion on the big screen with some stunning locations across the UK providing the perfect backdrop to the wizarding world.